 The SPV will work closely with its supply chain, typically a specialist energy services contractor (ESCO) which will usually be an experienced manufacturer/supplier of proven power technology with an operations and maintenance capability.
 The commitments in the ESA for delivery and performance of the energy solution and the liabilities associated with its non-performance are passed down to the ESCO through the terms of the energy performance contract (EPC).
 The SPV may require additional security in the form of bonds, retentions and parent company guarantees to manage its financial exposure to the ESCO.

 Commercial and industrial companies, utilities, landlords and public sector bodies are increasingly attracted to the CCHP opportunity – delivering early financial savings and non-financial benefits in the form of carbon savings.
 It also allows clients to retain medium-term flexibility in their power requirements as the term can be typically negotiated between 7 and 15 years.
 Schemes can be delivered quickly with the minimum of disruption to on-site services.
 Clients considering this option will need to appreciate their liability under the limited obligations imposed on them in the ESA and the strength of the performance and financial terms imposed on the SPV as well as careful choice of partner and technology to assure the clear benefits that can be achieved.

-The Walker Morris team was led by David Kilduff, Partner, and supported by Michael Taylor and Katie Raftery (Finance Commercial).
+The Walker Morris team was supported by Michael Taylor and Katie Raftery (Finance Commercial).